gingerbeardman/Piyo/README.md

 - Initial public release

 ##To Do
-- Check for updates UserScript
+- Check for updates remote UserScript

 ##Licence
 This app is available under the MIT license.
 See the LICENSE file for details or visit [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT)